Fulfillment of Old Testament Types

 Jesus also is the Immanuel or “God with us”, a role he fulfilled not as being both God and man who came to live among the people, but as the first divine son of God, whose soul was transformed from divine image into divine essence through the Divine Love.
 He too is the anointed one (Christ or Messiah); the suffering servant of God – suffering not for our sins, but rather for the cause he represented; and the humble king riding on a donkey into Jerusalem shortly before the Passover holy day period.[35]

-By preaching the gospel (good news about the availability of the Divine Love) to the oppressed, poor and prisoners, opening eyes of the both physically and spiritually blind, and proclaiming the year of God’s favor (symbolized by the Old Testament jubilee and pointing to the Celestial Kingdom of God now open with the renewed availability of the Divine Love), Jesus fulfilled a major prophecy in the book of Isaiah.[36]
+By preaching the gospel (good news about the availability of the Divine Love and grace) to the oppressed, poor and prisoners, opening eyes of the both physically and spiritually blind, and proclaiming the year of God’s favor (symbolized by the Old Testament jubilee and pointing to the Celestial Kingdom of God now open with the renewed availability of the Divine Love), Jesus fulfilled a major prophecy in the book of Isaiah.[36]

 Hagar and Sarah, with their offspring, metaphorically picture the two covenants – the old and the new.
 Hagar and Ishmael are types of the Old Covenant – seeking justification and salvation by obedience to the law, which is humanly impossible.
 By obeying the commandments, human love can be perfected, but true salvation and immortality are unavailable.
 By contrast, Sarah and Isaac typify justification and salvation by faith in divine grace, which is a miracle and leads to freedom.
 Those so justified are being transformed at the soul level by the Divine Love and are less concerned about the details of the law, but rather live a life of love and kindness which fulfills and transcends the law.[37]